BY Avan Tan Articles

 Longer work hours plus work on Saturdays bring fatigue to employees.
 They will be too tired to perform at their best ability.
 Poor work-life balance may also lead to presenteeism – where the employee is physically at work, but his or her mind is somewhere else, not on the job.

 Absenteeism is when an employee is regularly staying away from work without good reason.
 Ever tried to fill for a sick leave just to catch up on sleep then play video games all day?
 This is one example.

 Fatigue from too much overtime and the lack of work-life balance will eventually catch up on employees.
 By then, some will decide that they don’t want to stay in that kind of life for long, and may leave to join another organization.

-Limit distractions and interruptions especially in open office spaces, allow employees to take mental breaks, and provide the right tools such as automation softwares.
+Limit distractions and interruptions especially in open office spaces, allow employees to take mental breaks, and provide the right tools such as automation software.

 Long work hours often force employees to sacrifice health and fitness.
-Offer discount for gym memberships, host weekly zumba classes, or sponsor sports clubs in your company.
-This also promotes you company image.
+Offer a discount for gym memberships, host weekly zumba classes, or sponsor sports clubs in your company.
+This also promotes your company image.

 One of your key functions is to be responsible for your employees’ well being.
 Every employee will not admit being overworked or stressed, so it is up to you to recognize if your employees need more balance.

-Forward-thinking organizations are aware that work-life balance has a bigger impact to the organization as a whole, not just employees.
+Forward-thinking organizations are aware that work-life balance has a bigger impact on the organization as a whole, not just employees.

 Effects of Work-life Balance to Employees: